 I cdnuolt blveiee I cluod aulaclty uesdnatnrd waht I was rdanieg.
 The phaonmneal pweor of the hmaun mnid!
 Aoccdrnig to rscheearch at Cmabrigde Uinervtisy, it deosn’t mttaer inwaht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it wouthit a porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.
 Amzanig huh?
 Yaeh, and I awlyas thought slpeling was ipmorantt.

 The mind is powerful.
-It can make or break your intentions for 2012.
+It can make or break your intentions.
 Tap into the power of your mind, transform your thoughts, and you will transform your life.
-The Bible describes this as “being transformed by the renewing of your mind.”

 The interesting thing about placebos is that their effect seems to be getting stronger.
 Historically, in research studies, about a third of the people tested were responsive to a placebo.
 More recently, these numbers are in the upper sixty percent range.